Aerial Dancing by Rebekah Leach

 When I graduated from college (Cal Poly SLO), my husband and I moved to Ojai, CA for teaching jobs (we were teaching high school physics and math, respectively).
 I opened an aerial dance studio called A2J Studios out of my home.
 (A2J stands for addicted to Jesus to remind me of where my dance passion comes from.)
 In 2007, I began dancing with Aerial Experience Productions.
 My first production with them took me to Chicago where I got to dance to the music of Herbie Hancock at a benefit ball.
 Afterwards he told us how great we did dancing out there.
 It was a fun moment to have a star say those sorts of things to you, when it usually goes the other way around.
 I am not one to get star-struck; the way I look at this scenario is realize how blessed I am to be able to go and meet amazing people.
 Herbie's co-singer for the evening was Dianne Reeves, and her voice is b-e-a-u-t-i-f-u-l.
 People are famous for a reason.
 Sometimes it gets to people and ruins a part of what them great, but some are really able to maintain their coolness.
 It was great to hang around with such powerful God-given talent.
 It really does lift you up sometimes because of who they are, not because of how famous they are.
 I have been working with Aerial Experience ever since, meeting amazing, inspiring people all along the way.

 After my husband and I were both laid off from our jobs, we moved out to Colorado so that my husband could pursue an advanced degree in Physics; however, God had other plans.
-My husband is currently pursuing his PhD in nuclear engineering, but not in Colorado as we originally thought.
 I joined the Navy (another long, but amazing story) and have been stationed to Charleston, South Carolina for my first post.
 In the meantime, at the request of my California aerial students, I have been writing books to help them remember all the things I have taught them.
 The project is blossoming into something bigger than I first dreamed, and that makes me excited.
-I am currently working on the aerial fabric and yoga series, then I will move on to other apparatuses, and then I will return to my own work to meld both ground and aerial.
+I am currently working on the aerial hoop and aerial rope, then I will move on to other apparatuses, and then I will return to my own work to meld both ground and aerial.
 All money that is being made from book sales, workshops, and performing is being collected into a fund that will one day be put into opening a fabulous dance studio, including aerial dance, but really focusing on dance overall.
 The dream is there; God is growing it, and I am enjoying the journey.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~